mietek/pol/README.md

 For very large dictionaries, scramble the word into a block address and search that block.
 By that I mean compute a block address from the letters in a word, just as we did for multiple chains in the core dictionary, though you'll probably want a different algorithm.
 You can search one of a thousand blocks and be assured that if the word is anywhere, it's in that block.
 Because you used the same scramble technique to put it there as you use to find it.
 Since many words will scramble into the same block, you of course search for an exact match.
 Again, just as in core.
 With such a large disk dictionary, you want to be careful of several things.
 First, once you choose a scrambling algorithm you can never change it; so make a good choice before you define lots of entries.
 Second, try to keep the number of entries roughly the same in all blocks; and roughly equal to half the capacity of a block - to compensate for the first "roughly".
 Or else provide for overflow by linking blocks together.

-Such a disk dictionary can be really impressive - even to non-computer folk - because you have fast access to a prodigous vocabulary.
+Such a disk dictionary can be really impressive - even to non-computer folk - because you have fast access to a prodigious vocabulary.
 Fast means you can search tens-of-thousands of entries in a single disk access.

 What do disk dictionary entries look like?
 I have found that 2 fields are sufficient: the word field, the same size as the core dictionary word field; and a parameter field, 1 word long.
 If you find a match on disk, you put the parameter on the stack.
 Remember that you can't afford to store absolute addresses on disk, so you can't have an address field as in core.
 You could provide a coded address field, but it seems adequate to treat disk entries as constants.